Burren Birds Of Prey Centre

 The Bird of Prey Centre is home to birds from all around the globe including falcons, hawks, owls, eagles and vultures.
 Each enclosure offers an opportunity to see, hear, and interact with these majestic creatures and learn about the ancient sport of falconry.

-Located in the Aillwee Caves complex, your admission price includes entry to both attractions.
+Located in the Aillwee Cave complex, you can either purchase tickets for both attractions or just individual ticket for either of the attractions.
 Opened in March 2008, the Burren Bird of Prey centre is the largest such centre in Ireland.

 Bird Of Prey Flying Displays

-A highlight of any family visit to the Burren Birds of Prey centre is to attend one of the flying displays that take place daily at 12 noon and 3pm (weather permitting).
+A highlight of any family visit to the Birds of Prey Centre is to attend one of the flying displays that take place daily,see www.aillweecave.ie for times.
 In a specially designed arena you and your kids can view these stunning birds in free flight as they soar and wheel in the area at the foot of Aillwee Mountain against the stunning backdrop of The Burren.
-You are able to handle and photograph the rare birds of prey in the purpose built flying arena.

-Bird Of Prey Centre Opening Times And Admission Charges
+Bird Of Prey Opening Times And Admission Charges

 The Burren Bird of Prey Centre is open all year around from 10am till 5.00pm (6.00pm in July and August).